awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ## Viewing pending maintenance<a name="USER_UpgradeDBInstance.Maintenance.Viewing"></a>

-You can view whether a maintenance update is available for your DB instance by using the RDS console, the AWS CLI, or the Amazon RDS API\.
+View whether a maintenance update is available for your DB instance by using the RDS console, the AWS CLI, or the RDS API\.
 If an update is available, it is indicated in the **Maintenance** column for the DB instance on the Amazon RDS console, as shown following\.

 ![\[Offline patch available\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/offlinepatchavailable.png)